lnls-fac/va/README.md

 - To read beam position in the ring: `caget VA-SI-01M2:DI-BPM:PosX-Mon`
 - To set 0.1 A to a ring corrector power supply: `caput VA-SI-01M2:PS-CH:Current-SP 0.1`
 - To read beam position in the ring (after kick): `caget VA-SI-01M2:DI-BPM:PosX-Mon`
-- To quit VACA: `caput VA-AS-Glob:VA-Control:Quit-Cmd`
+- To quit VACA: `caput VA-AS-Glob:VA-Control:Quit-Cmd 1`